 When cake is room temperature, begin the glaze.
 Place a sheet of parchment paper under cooling rack to catch chocolate drippings.
-Using the double boiler method, bring a small pot with 1-2 inches of water to a simmer.
+Using the double boiler method, bring a small pot with 1 inch of water to a simmer.
 In a small bowl that can sit on top of the pot, combine the chocolate and coconut oil.
 Place bowl on top of pot and whisk until chocolate mixture is melted and smooth.
 Allow glaze to cool down and thicken slightly.
 Wipe the bottom of the bowl to ensure no water gets into the chocolate.
 Pour glaze all over cake.
 Place glazed cake in fridge for 30 minutes or until glaze has set.

 Enjoy cold or at room temperature.